-Displays if the Access Control List contains MAC rules or IPv4 rules.
+Туре Displays if the Access Control List contains MAC rules or IPv4 rules.
+Possible values: mac The Access Control List contains MAC rules.
+Ip The Access Control List contains IPv4 rules.

-mac

-The Access Control List contains MAC rules.

-ir

-The Access Control List contains IPv4 rules.

 You edit Access Control Lists with IPv4 rules in the Network Security > ACL > IPv4 Rule dialog.
 You edit Access Control Lists with MAC rules in the Network Security > ACL > MAC Rule dialog.

-Displays the port to which the Access Control List is assigned.
+Port 1 OIL Displays the port to which the Access Control List is assigned.
 The field remains empty when the Access Control List is assigned to a VLAN.

-Displays the VLAN to which the Access Control List is assigned.
+VLAN ID Displays the VLAN to which the Access Control List is assigned.
 The field remains empty when the Access Control List is assigned to a port.

-Displays if the device applies the Access Control List to data packets received or sent.

-▶ inbound

-The device applies the Access Control List to data packets received on the port or in the VLAN.

-outbound

-The device applies the Access Control List to data packets sent on the port or in the VLAN.

-Displays the priority of the Access Control List.
+Direction Displays if the device applies the Access Control List to data packets received or sent.
+Possible values: Inbound The device applies the Access Control List to data packets received on the port or in the VLAN. outbound The device applies the Access Control List to data packets sent on the port or in the VLAN.
+Priority Displays the priority of the Access Control List.
 Using the priority, you specify the sequence in which the device applies the Access Control Lists to the data stream.
 The device applies the rules in ascending order which starts with priority 1.
 If an Access Control List is assigned to a port and to a VLAN with the same priority, then the device applies the rules to the port first.

-Displays if the Access Control List on the port or in the VLAN is active.

-marked (default setting) The Access Control List is active.

-The Access Control List is inactive.
+Possible values: ▶ 14294967295 Active Displays if the Access Control List on the port or in the VLAN is active.
+Possible values: marked (default setting) The Access Control List is active. ▶ unmarked The Access Control List is inactive.